ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 The JavaScript SDK provides the ``retrieveAttributes()`` method to retrieve attributes.
 Both the ``type()`` method and ``id()`` are required to retrieve the attributes.
-An ``id`` can be passed to the ``retrieveAttributes()`` method to retrieve a specific attribute.
+Optionally, an ``id`` can be passed to the ``retrieveAttributes()`` method to retrieve a specific attribute.

 Retrieve Tags